 Veldespoke about Alfalfa and the Genetic Improvements in Alfalfa.
 His insight and experience was very useful to growers as he explained the features of the new varieties that King’s now has in their inventory.
 Mike emphasized the value of a shorter rotation (2 to 3 years) and also appropriate seeding rates to maximize yield.
 Mike explained the benefits of growing alfalfa in the rotation and the nitrogen credits for corn that improve yields, after a shorter rotation (2 to 3 years) with a dense stand of alfalfa, vs. leaving it in the 4th or 5th year.

-David Hunsberger and Tracy Neff co-presented on the characteristics of Masters Choice corn, including variety selection and benefits of the floury starch component of MC corn hybrids.
+David Hunsberger and Tracy Neff co-presented on the characteristics of corn, including variety selection and benefits of the floury starch component of corn hybrids that King’s carries.

 The Group enjoyed fellowship and a nice lunch (dinner to some) served by the community center personnel.